toutouni735/CAS-AML-Final-project/README.md

-# CAS-AML-Final-project
+# CAS AML Final project

-Machine and Deep Learning Solutions to Differentiate Epithelial Tissues via ATR FTIR Spectroscopy
+##Machine and Deep Learning Solutions to Differentiate Epithelial Tissues via ATR FTIR Spectroscopy

 2. Project Description
 This is an important component of your project that many new developers often overlook.